DataSF/datasf.github.io/blog/_posts/2015-12-09-how-to-measure-open-data.md

 (You may notice these look suspiciously like the [Results Based Accountability](http://raguide.org/), RBA, approach...that's because we are using it ;-)

 ### Publishing Activity
 Our publishing activity measures both progress on our dataset inventory ([learn about this process](http://datasf.org/blog/5-ways-to-scale-mountain-of-data/)) and plans ([view plans](http://datasf.org/publishing/plans/)) as well as the publication of datasets.

- - Percent/# of departments that have completed the dataset inventory.
-This is a core activity mandated by our open data legislation.
+Both of these are mandated by open data legislation.

- - Percent/# of departments that have completed publishing plans.
-Our open data legislation requires regular publishing plans.
- - Percent of inventoried datasets that are published.
-Percent of datasets avoids the incentive problem plus allows for cross-department comparison.
- - Percent of inventoried datasets published by priority level.
-Ideally, we are publishing high priority datasets first.
- - Percent of inventoried datasets published by dataset classification.
-Ideally, we are publishing public datasets first.
+We also track publishing activity by department, priority level and classification as percentages.
+Percents allow us to compare performance without distoring incentives.

 ### Publishing Quality
-Our quality metrics track how well we publish when we publish.
+Our quality metrics track how well we publish when we publish:

  - Performance against target.
 Every six months, we identify the number of datasets to publish.
 These measures track how we are performing against those targets.
-	 - Actual datasets published versus target
-	 - % of target met
  - Timeliness of publishing.
 Fresh data is better than old data.
 Data should be updated per our commitment captured in the metadata for each dataset.
-	 - % updated on time (per their defined update rate, e.g. weekly)
-	 - % without a publishing lag (defined as more than 1 day)
-	 - Median lag in days (for datasets with a publishing lag)
  - Documentation and Usability.
 Data that isn't documented puts extra burden on the user and results in unnecessary question loops.
 Native hosting allows our users to fully leverage our open data services.
-	 - % of published datasets with required metadata
-	 - % of published datasets that are "natively" hosted

 We have now added all of our quality metrics to [DataSF in Progress](http://datasf.org/progress/) - where you can track them real time!
 Couple notes on how we've built this: